lorenaruiz01/simple-js-app/README.md

 - view detailed information about each pokemon by clicking the card
 - close the modal using the close button (top right), clicking outside of the modal, or pressing the esc key (insert modal action video here)
+- cache feature allows the pokemon details in the modal to load faster next time you click on the pokemon.

 ## Demo